canonical/jaas-documentation/how-to/deploy_jimm_k8s.rst

 Introduction
 ------------

-In this howto we will be deploying JIMM on Kubernetes.
+In this how-to we will be deploying JIMM on Kubernetes.
 JIMM - Juju Intelligent Model Manager provides the ability to manage multiple Juju models from a single point.

 Prerequisites
 -------------